Alexjmsherman/nlp_practicum_original/README.md

-# Deloitte Machine Learning Guild - NLP Practicum
+# Machine Learning Guild - NLP Practicum

 ### 1. Configuration
 * Topic: Provide a course overview.
 Learn common git bash operations and how to use python config.ini files